netmindz/AuroraDrop-LXP/README.md

 The audio input is accomplished with the INMP441 microphone.
 Commonly available circular breakout boards have the needed resistor and capacitor on the breakout.

+**If you happen to wire this up on a breadboard, make sure to run a ground between the panel (or the panel PSU) and the ESP32 if you don't have one already.**

+The panels will work fine without a ground, but the I2S mic will become hilariously unstable and lead you down a rabbit hole for a week trying to figure out why the mic never seems like it's capturing real audio data.

 ## Latest Updates

 1.0.0
+*Imported much more robust audio reactive code from the WLED AudioReactive usermod
+  * ...with some nice finishing touches from MoonModules' version of the same usermod (I <3 MoonModules)
 * Code cleanup
-* Automatic gain control
+* Automatic gain control (now courtesy of AudioReactive)
-* I2S code modernizarion for new ESP32 APIs
+* I2S code modernizarion for new ESP32 APIs (now courtest of AudioReactive)
 * Basic BPM detection
 * Removal of other hardware targets
 * Deactivation of some very CPU intensive effects